-Nanoxidil for Hair Loss: Efficacy, Side-Effects, vs. Minoxidil
+Nanoxidil for Hair Loss: Efficacy, Side-Effects, Comparison vs. Minoxidil

 If you buy something through a link on this page, we may earn a small commission.
 It does not affect the product price.
 Read our advertising policy.

-By the age of 50, approximately 50% of women and 85% of men experience some degree of hair loss, which according to the size of the U.S. population translates into 84 million women and 137 million men!
-This is a reason to worry, as the statistics aren’t improving – the numbers continue to increase.
+By the age of fifty, approximately 40% of women and 85% of men experience some degree of hair loss.
+Extrapolate this to the size of the U.S. population – it means 85 million women and 144 million men in the U.S. are affected!

-There are several treatment options but in this article, we’re going to look at a novel medication for treating hair lossnanoxidil.
+There are several treatment options available for hair loss.
+However, in this article, we will look at a novel medication for treating hair loss – nanoxidil.

 What is nanoxidil?

-In August 2011, a cosmeceutical company – Divine Skin Inc., released a new molecule onto the market for the treatment of hair loss.
-The new drug, nanoxidil, was designed to surpass the efficacy and tolerability of minoxidil.
+In August 2011, a cosmeceutical company – Divine Skin Inc., released a new molecule into the market for the treatment of hair loss, called nanoxidil.
+It contains a cocktail of medications designed to be more effective than the popular minoxidil, minus the side effects.

 Nanoxidil was initially tested on mice.
-According to a 2009 KoreMed study, topical nanoxidil in a 5% solution was used.
-Mice that had the ointment applied to their dorsal skin showed a significantly higher hair regrowth rate compared with mice in other groups.
-However, more studies are required with a direct comparison to minoxidil to validate this.
+According to a 2009 KoreMed study, a topical 5% nanoxidil solution was used.
+Mice that had nanoxidil applied to their dorsal skin showed a significantly higher hair regrowth rate, compared to mice in other groups.
+However, there are no studies with a direct comparison to minoxidil to validate this.

 Nanoxidil vs. Minoxidil